patrick-lenggenhager/Export-To-Ghostfolio/README.md

 Login to your Avanza account and click "Min ekonomi".
 Select the ["Transaktioner tab"](https://www.avanza.se/min-ekonomi/transaktioner.html), then select the desired export timeframe.
 Finally, click "Exportera transaktioner" to download the CSV file.

+### Bitpanda

+Login to your Bitpanda account and click on your profile picture at the top right and click on "Transaction history".
+Next, click on the green "Export" button at the top right, select "Transaction history" once more, and then click on the "Generate CSV" button.
+Once the file is ready, click on the button with the filename to download the CSV file or click on the download link sent to you via email.

 ### Bitvavo

 Login to your Bitvavo account and click on your name at the top-right.
 Next, click "Transaction history".
 Click the blue "Export" button at the to to create an export.
 Select one of the CSV options and again click "Export".